ouxiaogu/lua_note/9blog/A overview of Lua Simplify.md

 2. Lua is a dynamically typed language : `variables have no types` ; `only values do`
 3. It means , `all values carry their own type.` and `no variable type definition in Lua`

-### more configs from control flow and functions define.
+more powerful configurations can be written using flow control and function definitions.

 *code 3.
 Config file using functions*